LIGHTNING UP YOUR LIFE

 I was watching a series on the Weather Channel about incredible moments that captured direct lightning strikes on video.
 One of the momentous ones showed two guys in a lodge in Canada (Domaine du lac bryson lake lodge 11 août/august 2017) shooting a video of the grounds outside their cabin.
 A serious storm loomed overhead and they decided to take a chance and let the camera run.

 I have written blogs giving my thoughts on how to deal with hurricanes, snow storms, and flash floods.
 All of those events allow time to prepare because you get warnings ahead of time.
 Not so with a lightning strike.
 As a result, I learned the following things regarding these events:

-- I don’t stand in an open field during a storm
+- I don’t stand in an open field during a storm.

-- I don’t get under a tree for safety
+- I don’t get under a tree for safety.

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
-My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf when you are done.
+My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.
 FATE STALKS A HERO I: RESURGENCE, FATE STALKS A HERO II:THE FIJI FULCRUM, and THE SAGA OF HERACLES PENOIT.
 I will be giving excerpts on these works in upcoming blogs to familiarize you the reader with exciting details about the contents of each one.
 Thank you!